git/git.github.io/rev_news/drafts/edition-24.md

     Facebook runs the latest stable Mercurial build and hereby catches a lot of Mercurial bugs before they hit others.
-Not everything is contributed back to hg-core, mostly due to the fact that not all contributions they make are backwards compatibile.
+Not everything is contributed back to hg-core, mostly due to the fact that not all contributions they make are backward compatible.

   * Git LFS at Light Speed